-- (iii) Funds received by the Board pursuant to this section shall be deposited with the municipal treasurer who shall establish a special account for this purpose.
+- require that applicants pay a review fee consisting of the reasonable costs incurred by the Board for employment of outside consultants engaged by the Board to assist in the review of the application. - (c) Funds received by the Board pursuant to this section shall be deposited with the Town Treasurer/Collector who shall establish a special account for this purpose.
 Expenditures from this special account may be made at the direction of the Board without further appropriation.
 Expenditures from this special account shall be made only in connection with the review of a specific project or projects for which a review fee has been or will be collected from the applicant.
-Failure of an applicant to pay a review fee shall be grounds for denial of the application or permit. - (iv) Review fees may only be spent for services rendered in connection with the specific project from which they were collected.
+Failure of an applicant to pay a review fee shall be grounds for denial of the application or permit. - (d) Review fees may only be spent for services rendered in connection with the specific project from which they were collected.
 Accrued interest may also be spent for this purpose.
-At the completion of the Board's review of a project, any excess amount in the account, including interest, attributable to a specific project, shall be repaid to the applicant or the applicant's successor in interest.
+At the completion of the Board's review of a project, any excess amount in the account, including interest, attributable to a specific project shall be repaid to the applicant or the applicant's successor in interest.
 A final report of said account shall be made available to the applicant or the applicant's successor in interest.
-For the purpose of this regulation, any person or entity claiming to be an applicant's successor in interest shall provide the board with documentation establishing such succession in interest. - (v) Any applicant may take an administrative appeal from the section of the outside consultant to the Board of Selectmen, providing that such appeal is taken within 14 days of notification of the Board's appointment of the consultant.
-The grounds for such an appeal shall be limited to claims that the consultants selected has a conflict of interest or does not possess the minimum educational degree in, or related to, the field at issue or three or more years of practice in the field at issue or a closely related field.
+For the purpose of this regulation, any person or entity claiming to be an applicant's successor in interest shall provide the Board with documentation establishing such succession in interest. - (e) Any applicant may take an administrative appeal from the selection of the outside consultant to the Board of Selectmen, provided that such appeal is taken within 14 days of notification of the Board's appointment of the consultant.
+The grounds for such an appeal shall be limited to claims that the consultant selected has a conflict of interest or does not possess the minimum educational degree in, or related to, the field at issue or three or more years of practice in the field at issue or a closely related field.
 The required time limit for action upon an application by the Board shall be extended by the duration of the administrative appeal.
 In the event that the Board of Selectmen makes no decision within one month following the filing of the appeal, the selection made by the Board shall stand.